JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

 * [Authors](#pessoas-desenvolvedoras)
 * [License](#license)
 * [Citation](#citation)

 ## Installation

-The Interferometry Analysis - Gas-Jet software was developed in Python 3.11 and the use of this algorithm requires the installation of some packages: [NumPy](https://numpy.org/), [Scipy](https://scipy.org/) and [PyAbel](https://pyabel.readthedocs.io/en/latest/index.html) for data processing, [Pillow](https://pypi.org/project/Pillow/) to manipulate interferogram images, [Matplotlib](https://matplotlib.org/stable/index.html) to plot results, and
+Interferometry Analysis - Gas-Jet software was developed in Python 3.11 and the use of this algorithm requires the installation of some packages: [NumPy](https://numpy.org/), [Scipy](https://scipy.org/) and [PyAbel](https://pyabel.readthedocs.io/en/latest/index.html) for data processing, [Pillow](https://pypi.org/project/Pillow/) to manipulate interferogram images, [Matplotlib](https://matplotlib.org/stable/index.html) to plot results, and
 [PySimpleGui](https://www.pysimplegui.org/en/latest/) to create the users template.

 The second way to use this software is through the executable file.
 The users can create a single .exe file using the [pyinstaller](https://pyinstaller.org/en/stable/) package trought the follow terminal command: